funkyNet/funkyNet/README.md

 ### Hi there 👋
-🔭 I’m currently working on finding and mangling various containers, hoping to glue 'em together to give training or coworkers on security (container and not)
+🔭 I’m currently working on finding and mangling various containers, hoping to glue 'em together to create training for coworkers on security (container and not)

 funkySwarm project to follow inspiration from work / Security-Onion and build a swarm only Network security monitoring tool, FOSS/no-cost tooling only.
 Additionally to create a playground version of funkySwarm that will simulate live networks/provide pcap upload for users to test/learn